 The Academy for Formation and Mission provides a quality, affordable, diocesan formation opportunity for priests, deacons, and lay leaders.
 The Academy’s course work, practical experience, and community life prepare students for traditional and pioneer ministries.
 Enrollment is limited, but we are dedicated to developing classes that enable all participants to grow more fully in their ministries.

-For a look at a three-year plan of study, download this document: Three-year course design (updated January 2019)
+For a look at a three-year plan of study, download this document: Three year course design (updated August 2019)

 Faith meets World Friday Evenings (5:00 – 5:50 p.m.): an exploration of baptismal, diaconal, and presbyteral formation in context of the world

 Vocational & Ministerial Identity Friday evenings (7:00 – 9:00 p.m.): If vocation is where your greatest joy meets the world’s greatest need, where might God be calling you?
 We are called in baptism to be Christ’s own forever and from this beginning emerges vocation.
 We find our joy in living into our baptism.
 Some callings require licensing, others require community endorsement, a few a bishop’s consent.
 Students learn through reading, guest presentations, and conversation.
 Vocational & Ministerial Identity Syllabus

 Church History I Saturday mornings (8:45 – 11:45 a.m.): As part of a two-term course, students engage the major events affecting the beginnings, growth, and institutionalization of Christendom, spanning the Early Church through the Reformation.
 Led by ever-popular instructor, Dr. Shawn Keough.